 Interactive, intimate, and intensely engaging.
 The INsiders is a unique club for our most literary-minded patrons: the perfect way to exchange ideas on our plays while—yes!—supporting our theatre at the same time.

-Insiders come together on select Wednesday evenings for lively discussions revolving around each of the season’s plays.
-Enjoy refreshments and meet new friends as guest scholars offer a fresh perspective on these timeless works.
+INsiders come together on select Tuesday evenings for lively discussions revolving around each of the season’s plays.
+You’ll enjoy refreshments and meet new friends as guest scholars offer fresh perspectives on the season’s plays.
 Membership includes a copy of the play script to read and review!

 Participate in two exciting, specialized workshops throughout the season!
 INsiders might…

 - Examine a Playwright’s Past

 Travel deeper into the heart of each play with like-minded literature lovers in a comfortable, convivial setting.

 All meetings occur on Tuesdays from 7 – 9pm at A Noise Within theatre